J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-wtc.JPG" alt="Alt text" width="600" height="365">
 </div><br />

 I originally purchased *THE JACKET* during a visit to see my brother & sister-in-law in Las Vegas.
 My wife's brother Brian bought this jacket that I thought was pretty cool.
 I asked him where he bought it from: Tommy Bahama, a place yours-truly hadn't ever even stepped-into, let alone buy clothes from.
 I always thought it was expensive and only hawaiian vacation style clothes.
 But I decided that jacket was hella cool, and proceeded to run back to the mall and purchase it in black.
 But it turned-out to have a couple of defects, so I took it back and all had in stock to swap was the popular brown jacket.
 And that is how "JDub & *THE JACKET*" came to be.
-Every mild Texas winter you'll see me rocking that look, and not too many others until March or April. 😎
+Every mild Texas winter you'll see me rocking that look until March or April. 😎

 <div>
   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-wh.JPG" alt="Alt text" width="550" height="305"><br />